 - 40k: Models must be based with either the base they were packaged with or the most recent base new models are packaged with.
 No matter what size base you have, in Warhammer 40k, your models may only fight in two ranks.
 Call a judge if you can't agree on what that means.

 - AoS: If models are not on the base that new models of the same Warscroll are currently supplied with, then players must adjust the number of models who can fight in combat as if they were on the correct bases.
 This can usually be simulated by maintaining about 1/2" coherency in combat.
+In any case, models may NOT be on square bases.

 Below are 20 questions that capture effort and skill.
 The first 10 involve painting/brush skills.
 The second 10 involve hobby, visual composition and theme.
 Next to each criteria will be a check box.
 The number of checks should translate to painting points at the individual event and for ITC hobby rankings.
 A modifier on the points will be applied as normal for the size of the event and their appearance rank at the event.